 After wandering the palace, then head to the most famous museum in Venice – Museo Correr.
 It is home to objects and works of art that reflect Venetian culture.
 The entrance ticket to the Museo Correr is also valid for the National Archaeological Museum of Venezia and the Marciana National Library.
 The three museums are connected to each other and can be visited one after the other.
 It is also part of the same ticket to enter the Doge’s palace!

 Libreria Acqua Alta

 Also known as the ‘Venetian Ghetto’.
 This is the area of Venice that the Jews were compelled to live in by the Venetian Government.
-During nights, the ghetto was locked and patrolled, ensuring the Jewish population were separated from the rest of the city.
+During nights, the ghetto was locked and patrolled, ensuring the Jewish population was separated from the rest of the city.
 Italian, German, Spanish and Portuguese Jews all lived here, which resulted in 5 synagogues being built on the small island.
-Nowadays around 50 Jews live in this area, but it is still the centre of Jewish life in the city, with a butcher, a bakery and restaurants.
+Nowadays, around 50 Jews live in this area, but it is still the centre of Jewish life in the city, with a butcher, a bakery and restaurants.
 Also home to the Jewish Museum.

-Finish your time in Venice, with another iconic bridge.
-This bridge was built in the mid 19th Century and is the southern most of the four bridges that cross the Grand Canal.
+Finish your time in Venice with another iconic bridge.
+This bridge was built in the mid-19th Century and is the southernmost of the four bridges that cross the Grand Canal.
 A bridge was first constructed here in 1854.
-This was then demolished and replaced by a wooden bridge in the 1930’s.
-This bridge was in a dangerous condition, pulled down and the current bridge was built in the exact same style in 1985.
-Now, it is one of the prettiest views in Venice, stand and watch the sunset on a great few days in the city!
+This was then demolished and replaced by a wooden bridge in the 1930s.
+This bridge was in a dangerous condition, pulled down, and the current bridge was built in the exact same style in 1985.
+Now, it is one of the prettiest views in Venice; stand and watch the sunset on a great few days in the city!

 Then how about a day trip to other parts of Northern Italy?
-One of the most popular is Verona, about an hour and half by train and just a little less by car!
+One of the most popular is Verona, about an hour and a half by train and just a little less by car!